 TiSurf® 1 processing consists of nitration in a vacuum.
 The process can be steered to provide the relevant functional characteristics of the titanium components.
 It is appropriate for all applications where extended service intervals and reduced friction are desired, such as in piston rods, hydraulic details, tubes, valves and fasteners.
 TiSurf® 1 is well suited to implement as a step in a value chain for traditional industry production, including turning and milling.

 TiSurf® 3 processing combines ”double” hardening nitration, over pressure (HIP) and quenching.
 It provides a deeper hardening than TiSurf® 1.
 Every step in the process, nitration, HIP and quenching, can be controlled to design the functionality of the components.

 It is suitable for high performance applications, eg. aerospace, defense, process, and energy industries.
 TiSurf® 3 is ideal as part of a value chain with net shape production, such as 3D printing and pressing of powder.
-TiSurf® 3 is patent applied; application 1650705-5.
+TiSurf® 3 (Patent: SE540497C2).

 Finer surface provides less friction.
 Lower friction provides better handling.
 Better road handling provides shorter braking distances and lower fuel consumption, as well as greater comfort for passengers.

 Higher operating temperature of the engine produces less emissions and lower fuel consumption, but requires components that can withstand higher temperatures.

 *Steel: 300-500o C, 800-1150 HV, hardness decreases with temperature.

 TiSurf®: 400-750o C, 2900-3100 HV, hardness highly temperature stable.

 |TiSurf Titanium Gr1||TiSurf Titanium Gr2||TiSurf Titanium Gr5||TiSurf Titanium Gr9|